Hospitalizations continue to drop as Quebec adds 1,053 new COVID-19 cases and 38 deaths

 Recoveries outnumbered new cases, with 1,454 people reportedly virus-free on Tuesday.

-Since the beginning of the pandemic, 264,526 people have caught the coronavirus, of which 241,537 have now recovered.
+Since the beginning of the pandemic, 264,526 people have caught the coronavirus, of whom 241,537 have now recovered.

 As of Tuesday morning, there were 13,126 active cases of COVID-19 in the province.